prosium/panorama/README.md

 ## Brief Description
-Panorama is a web-based database for evaluating somatic mutation in cancer.
+Panorama([paper](https://academic.oup.com/database/article/doi/10.1093/database/baaf086/8426902)) is a web-based database for evaluating somatic mutation in cancer.

 The Panorama presents a continually updated analysis of all available cancer proteogenomic or multiomics data from many papers and consortiums including TCGA, CPTAC, or PCAWG.